Hope Awards Logo

 PROCESS

 Submissions will be reviewed and adjudicated using a metric-based rubric by a distinguished panel of pharmacists.
+Applications are blinded to avoid conflict of interest.
 Projects must earn a minimum score to be considered for an award.
-Project scores are for adjudication purposes only and will not be released, but project-specific feedback may be requested by the applicant.
+Project scores are for adjudication purposes only and will not be released, but project-specific feedback will be provided to the applicant.

 THE